NeleWandel/TDS/docs/source/API.rst

 .. method:: Export(filename=None, fileformat=None, inksaver=None, palette=None, fullscreen=None)
 | Copies a waveform to a file that can be specified by ``filename``.
 |
 | All arguments are optional.
-Defining none of the arguments, exports with either the default settings or the settings used prior in that session.
+Defining none of the arguments, results in the command using the last settings that were used.
 | If ``filename`` is only the file name and not the directory the file will be saved in the default hard copy directory (usually ``C:\TekScope\Images\yourimage``)
 | If ``filename`` is not specified the file will be saved in the default directory with the default name.
 | Valid formats for ``fileformat`` are: